 Product Manager SEA QUISMA GmbH

-Jana Fiaccola has been Product Manager at QUISMA since 2011.
-She studied Business Management together with Media and Information Studies, and started working in the field of search engine advertising in 2006.
+Jana has been Product Manager at QUISMA since 2011.
+In this position she is responsible for process management and technology in the field of SEA.
+Jana got her degree in Business Management together with Media and Information Studies, and started working in the field of search engine advertising in 2006.
 Before joining QUISMA she held various positions at other online marketing agencies, as Head of Online Marketing she also gained some experience on the customer side.
-At QUISMA she is responsible for processes and technology in the field of SEA.
 In her free time she likes to ride motor cycles.

 Posts by Jana Fiaccola:

 Google’s product listing ads (PLAs) became a paid-for service a year ago.
 And since a lot has happened: Almost every online retailer utilises this prominent format to display an attention-grabbing product image and its price. (more…)

 Friday, 21.
 March 2014 in General Topic

 Recently, the European Commission had Google on the agenda once again: The search engine giant’s competitors complained that Google favours the display of its own search results, especially for products, hotels and restaurants.
 Google tried to achieve a settlement by suggesting to display its competitors’ results more prominently in its search results.
 However, before this is implemented Google still needs the approval from its rivals. (more…)

 Last year the Yahoo system was switched to Bing Ads.
 The changeover did not just mean modifications to the keyword options, but it was also announced to provide a better reach.
 Previously, this has been the reason why advertisers neglected the channel.
 How well does advertising work in the new system? (more…)

 How popular are the different devices and how well do they perform?
 What differences are there between the mobile sectors?
 To answer these questions QUISMA conducted a mobile sector comparison and evaluated the data of different customer groups for the last quarter of 2012.